oxkitsune/DL2/blogpost.md

 where $f$ represents the function mapping the hidden state $h_t$ to the dose patch $\hat{D}_{\text{patch}, t}$.

 ###### Teacher forcing
 During training, teacher forcing can be used to improve the learning process.
-This involves using the ground truth patches $ D_{\text{true,patch}, t}$ as inputs to the RNN at each step, instead of the RNN's own predictions $D_{\text{pred, patch}, t}$.
+This involves using the ground truth patches $D_{\text{true,patch}, t}$ as inputs to the RNN at each step, instead of the RNN's own predictions $D_{\text{pred, patch}, t}$.
 Mathematically, the input to the RNN at each step during training is:

 $$
 h_{t} = \text{RNN}(h_{t-1}, D_{\text{true,patch}, t-1})